UniMath/agda-unimath/src/trees/empty-multisets.lagda.md

   is-empty-𝕍 (tree-𝕎 X Y) = is-empty X
 ```

-### The pradicate of being a multiset with no elements
+### The predicate of being a multiset with no elements

 However, note that this predicate returns a type of universe level `lsuc l`.